• Skip to main content

 Last Updated on April 19, 2020 by Swagatam 3 Comments

-The post discusses a sensor device used for measuring the level or amount of dissolved oxygen in water and other fluids.
+In this post I have explained a sensor device used for measuring the level or amount of dissolved oxygen in water and other fluids.
 The idea was requested by Mr. Amit

 Technical Specifications